 To read a birthday article in Spanish click here.
-We would like to point out that the first person to reach 114 was Augusta Holtz and Jeanne Calment reached age 114 in 1989.
+We would like to point out that the first woman to reach 114 was Augusta Holtz and Jeanne Calment reached age 114 in 1989.

 September 18, 2017; The Gerontology Research Group would like to honor the life of Violet Moss Brown, of Montego Bay, Jamaica, who passed away at the age of 117 on Friday night, September 15, 2017.
 Born on March 10, 1900, Violet was the oldest verified person to live in the 21st century and the oldest undisputed black person ever.